-Yes, travelers and locals alike are welcome to leave their resort.
+Yes, travelers and locals alike are welcome to leave their resorts.
 Popular tourist hotspots like hotels and restaurants have very strict protocols for the employees and travelers alike to follow.
 We are limiting the number of employees that can come back to work at a given time, and we are requiring frequent health check-ins for those interacting with tourists.

 While hotel guests will not be required to follow these guidelines within their resort property, they will be limited to stay within the property during the associated hours.
-During this timeline, authorities will allow the transit of international visitors and vehicle operators who transport them, as well as properly identified employees of maritime and air transport companies, if they are moving to / from a port or airport.
-Hotel employees and suppliers can also transit freely while exercising work related activities.
+During this timeline, authorities will allow the transit of international visitors and vehicle operators who transport them, as well as properly identified employees of maritime and air transport companies, if they are moving to/from a port or airport.
+Hotel employees and suppliers can also transit freely while exercising work-related activities.

 Face masks are required for the general and traveling public within indoor spaces and in areas where social distancing is not possible.
 These locations include but are not limited to airport terminals, while shopping, riding public transportation, seeking medical conditions among others.
 At the beach and pools, however, the use of face masks is optional for adults and discouraged for children when entering the water.